So you’ve heard steroids for your pets are “bad.”

 Most cats experience a psychological side effect and think they’re hungry and thirsty (hence the ravenous appetite and increased drinking).

 Other side effects include:

 - Stomach ulcers (if given on an empty stomach)

 - Sugar diabetes

 The current thinking is that if a cat is on the road to developing diabetes, then steroids will boost them over the finish line.
-Thus it’s good to recognize if your cat is in a “high risk for diabetes” group.
-These are:
+Thus it’s good to recognize if your cat is in one of these high-risk groups for diabetes:

 - Overweight cats

 - Older female cats